-The Record of Decision and Consent Decree for the Butte Mine Flooding Operable Unit stipulates that a yearly update of data collected from the Post Remedial Investigation/Feasibility Study and Consent Decree monitoring program be prepared.
-The report is to incorporate the most recent year's data with the existing information.
-This report presents data collected during the year 2008, combined with data collected since 1982, when the Anaconda Company suspended underground mine dewatering and mining in the Berkeley Pit.
+The Record of Decision and Consent Decree for the Butte Mine Flooding Operable Unit stipulates that vearly update of data collected from the Post Remedial Investigation/Feasibility Study and Consent Decree monitoring program be prepared. report is to incorporate the most recent year's data with existing information.
+This report presents data collected during the year 2009, combined with data collected since 1982, when the Anaconda Company suspended underground mine dewatering and mining in the Berkeley Pit.

-Major new observations and developments discussed in this report are:
+Major observations and developments discussed in this report are:

 - 1. The annual Berkeley Pit model was updated taking into account the continued diversion of Horseshoe Bend drainage water away from the pit, discharge of sludge from the treatment plant into the pit, and the addition of storm water flow from the Butte Hill.
-The projected date when the 5,410-foot water-level elevation would be reached at the Anselmo Mine was modified from January 2021 (2007 Report) to June 2023, a change of 2.44 years (29 months), An increase in projected evaporation rates and a decrease in annual precipitation and storm water inflow are responsible for the projected change in filling rate. - 2.
-West Camp pumping activities continue to maintain the ground water level below the 5,435-foot elevation, stipulated in the 1994 Record of Decision.
-The volume of water pumped in 2008 was down 7 percent from 2007 (255 vs. 274 acre-ft).
-Although less water was pumped during 2008, water levels still decreased 8 ft or more throughout the West Camp underground system. - Water-quality changes seen in East Camp alluvial well LP-9 continued.
-Well LP-9 was sampled once during 2008 and metal concentrations remain very elevated.
-Copper and aluminum concentrations increased. - 4.
+The projected date when the 5,410-foot water-level elevation would be reached at the Anselmo Mine was modified from June 2023 (2008 Report) to December 2022, a change of -0.5 years (-6 months); - 2.
+West Camp pumping activities continue to maintain the groundwater level below the 5,435-foot elevation, stipulated in the 1994 Record of Decision.
+The volume of water pumped in 2009 was down 3 percent from 2008 (247 vs. 255 acre-ft).
+As a result of less water being pumped during 2009, water levels increased between 0.5-ft and 5.7-ft throughout the West Camp underground system; - Water-quality changes seen in East Camp alluvial well LP-9 continued.
+Well LP-9 was sampled once during 2009 and metal concentrations remain very elevated.
+Copper and aluminum concentrations increased; and - 4.
 Water-quality changes continue in East Camp alluvial well LP-17.
-Between the years 2003-2005 an increase in concentration for cadmium, copper and zinc occurred; however, concentrations for these three trace metals decreased by 50% during 2006, continuing to decrease through 2008.
+Between 2003-2005 an increase in concentration for cadmium, copper and zinc occurred; however, concentrations for these three trace metals decreased by 50 percent during 2006, continuing to decrease through 2009.
 Nitrate concentrations continue to increase.